 - Gender and Sexuality

 - Intellectual and Philosophical Traditions

 - Spirituality and Social Protest

-Though suggested, these themes are not required.
-Additionally, students may devise their own thematic foci in consultation with AADS Director, Cynthia Young.
+Additionally, students may devise their own thematic foci, in consultation with AADS Director or AADS Advisor.

 American Studies is an interdisciplinary program that brings together faculty from several departments to teach a wide range of approaches to American culture past and present.
-Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; and America and the world.
-Participating faculty come from English, History, Art History, Psychology, and Communications, among other departments.
+Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; America and the world; and journalism.
+Participating faculty come from English, History, Art History, Sociology, and Psychology, among other departments.
 The American Studies Program also supports a special concentration in Asian American Studies.

 Courses used for fulfilling the minor must come from outside the student’s major and from at least two different departments.
-Eighteen credits are required for the minor.
-Nine of these credits must be clustered in a common area of concentration chosen by the student in consultation with the director of American Studies.
+Eighteen credits are required for the minor, nine of them clustered in a common area of concentration (see thematic emphases above) chosen by the student in consultation with the director of American Studies.
 In the fall semester of the senior year, each student must take the elective designated as the American Studies senior seminar for that year.
-Also, EN 277 Introduction to American Studies is strongly recommended for minors, but not yet required.
+Also, ENGL2277 Introduction to American Studies is strongly recommended for minors, but not yet required.

 For further information on the American Studies minor, contact Professor Carlo Rotella in the English Department, firstname.lastname@example.org, 617-552-3191, or visit the American Studies website at www.bc.edu/amstudies.